dfavenfre/Econ-Dashboard/README.md

 # Econ-Dashboard
 A centralized dashboard for screening and downloading Stock/ETF/FX/Economic Data, as well as viewing Forex, Metal, Energy, and Crypto Calendars.
 Apart from being a one-stop data provider, Econ-Dashboard is also equipped with sentiment classifier trained on financial/economic sentiment.
-A time-series forecasting model will be added soon !
+For time series forecasting, the app has two hand-crafted LSTM time-series models distinquished for market capitalization constraints, such as large and low market capitalization.

 The sentiment classification model is available at my [huggingface](https://huggingface.co/dfavenfre/model_use/tree/main) repository